FESOM/fesom2_doc/doc/spatial_discretization.rst

   .. math::
      (\nu_h)_c=C_{Leith}(A_c/\pi^2)^{3/2}(|\nabla \omega|+C_{div}|\nabla\nabla\cdot\mathbf{u}|).

   Here :math:`C_{Leith}` and :math:`C_{div}` are dimensionless factors of order one.
-The term with :math:`C_{div}` was added by :cite:`FoxKemperMenemenlis2008` the entire construction is called the modified Leith viscosity.
+The term with :math:`C_{div}` was added by :cite:`FoxKemperMenemenlis2008`.
+The entire construction is called the modified Leith viscosity.
 Here vorticity and divergence should be computed first at vertices.
 Then their scalar gradients are estimated, giving values at cells.

 Note that the Smagorinsky and (modified) Leith viscosities rely on additional computations which take time.
 Viscosities are computed at :math:`c` points and averaged to edges whenever needed.